LonelyOrphan/100-days-of-code/log.md

 Going back to my Album Generator, when a genre is selected from the drop-down, a list of possible album IDs is obtained and stored in an array.
 Then, a number can be selected from that array and returned using an appropriate method.

+To-Do: Look up explanations for Interpreted (scripted) and compiled language in prep for next Javascript chapter.